 - The marketing stack will play an orchestrating role.
 The CMS is just a means of delivery.

 Website owners need to be aware of the context they are now operating in.
+Websites will continue to play an important role, however, they cannot be considered a solution on their own.

 The way forward for website owners